Taskara: Abilities

 Taskara is disciplined and is exceptional with computers, systems and networking of the modern age.
 Through time, he learned digital magic and displays exceptional ability to hack into any of the worlds banking systems.
 His powers are genius economist, expert hacker, master strategist and expert high-tech equipment creator.

 Technology

 Taskara is creates his own digital gadgets which help him with extraordinary circumstances.
 He also manufactures his own digital mask which enables him with exceptional abilities during times of combat.

-Motion Picture Reception
+Motion picture reception

 Taskara's first appearance was in a feature film in Indian Telugu language.
 Though the character for was first conceived to appear in graphic novels, the live action feature film released first in theaters.

 With limited theatrical run in the Indian states of Andhra Pradesh and Telangana, Taskara then was streamed on digital platforms like YouTube and Amazon Prime where it garnered over 20 million views.
 The movie was dubbed into Hindi and released as Intelligent Arjun & Intelligent Hacker.

-Motion Picture Soundtrack
+Motion picture soundtrack

 The score was composed by Rohit Kumar.